subham58/Hadoop_Map_reduce/README.md

 3)Running the jar file:
  -->hadoop jar C:/hadoop-3.3.0/share/hadoop/mapreduce/hadoop-mapreduce-examples-3.3.0.jar wordcount /word_count /outputs

-4)To see the occurence of each word: hadoop fs -cat /outputs/*
+4)To see the occurrence of each word: hadoop fs -cat /outputs/*